azat-co/fullstack-javascript/chapter3/chapter3.md

     `> azure https://azatazure@azat.scm.azurewebsites.net/azat.git`

-6. Push your local Git repository to the remote Windows Azure repository, which will deploy the files and application:
+6. Push your local Git repository to the remote Microsoft Azure repository, which will deploy the files and application:

     `$ git push azure master`